0xShadowByte/VLAN-Configuration/README.md

-# VLAN-Configuration
+# Basic Data and Voice VLAN Setup

 ### Objective

-To simulate a small office network with three wired computers, one printer, and a wireless laptop, all connected to the same LAN.
-The router will provide DHCP to all devices, and you will test connectivity between them.
+To set up an office network with four VLANs: one for regular office staff, one for HR, one for IT and one for VoIP (Voice over IP) devices like IP phones.
+A core switch will connect two access switches, and you will test connectivity between them.

 ### Skills Learned